KamilaHase/MS2/README.md

 - https://jigsaw.w3.org/css-validator/validator

 #### Testing of features:
 The website was opened in Chrome, Mozzilla Firefox, Safari and Microsoft Edge to test all features and their functions.
 Also cache was cleared every time before I loaded the page.
-All links leading to different website open in new windows.
+All functions, links and buttons work well.
+Main concern was the functionality of the game and showing the results.
+It was tested on many devices, brands sent to family members in order to receive feedback.

-#### Testing User Stories from User Experience (UX) Section
+#### Testing User Stories from User Experience (UX) Section: Game walkthrough
+**Start** - Index page: the user reads the instructions, possibly clicks on images to see if there is any interaction.
+In the end clicks on "Let´s go button" that leads him to the game.
+**Get ready** - User screens the page, looks at the image and sees the timer is already counting.

 ##### First Time Visitor Goals

 ##### Second Time Visitor Goals